devops329/devops/instruction/simulatingTraffic/simulatingTraffic.md

 🔑 **Key points**

-- Using Curl you can simulate data helps to create visualizations for production use.
+- Using Curl you can simulate data to help create visualizations for production use.

 ---